-Section 2.D.3: Immediate Termination: This Charter may be terminated immediately by the Sponsor pursuant to Section 1002.33(8)(d), Florida Statutes, if it determines that there is exigent good cause or if the health, safety or welfare of the students is threatened.
+Section 2.D.3: Immediate Termination: This Charter may be terminated immediately by the Sponsor pursuant to Section 1002.33(8)(c), Florida Statutes, if it determines that there is exigent good cause or if the health, safety or welfare of the students is threatened.
 In making the determination as to whether good cause exists for immediate termination, the Sponsor will consider whether the totality of the circumstances warrant a decision to forego the procedures for a ninety (90) day termination.
-The Sponsor shall notify in writing the School's governing body, the School's principal, and the Florida Department of Education if the Charter is immediately terminated.
-The Sponsor shall clearly identify the specific issues that resulted in the immediate termination and provide evidence of prior notification of issues resulting in the School immediate access to any and all records in Sponsor's possession and needed by the School in preparation of its appeal upon School's request, to the extent that such records were turned over to Sponsor pursuant to this Section.
+The Sponsor shall notify in writing the School's governing body, the School's principal, and the FLDOE if the Charter is immediately terminated.
+The Sponsor shall clearly identify the specific issues that resulted in the immediate termination and provide evidence of prior notification of issues resulting in the immediate termination when appropriate.

-Section 2.D.3.a: Immediate Termination - Operations During

-Appeal: Upon receipt of notice of immediate termination, the School shall immediately provide the Sponsor with access to the School facility to assume school operations for the duration of the pendency of any appeals and shall immediately make accessible all educational and administrative records of the School so the Sponsor may immediately take any appropriate actions.
-Moreover, within two (2) business days, the School shall turn over to the Sponsor all records and information regarding the accounts of all of the charter school public funds held by the School and shall turn over to the Sponsor all of the School's public property and unencumbered charter school public funds.
-If the School prevails in an appeal to the State Board of Education, the Sponsor shall, immediately, return to School all educational and administrative records of the School.
+Section 2.D.3.a: Immediate Termination - Operations During Appeal: Upon receipt of notice of immediate termination, the School shall immediately provide the Sponsor all of the keys to the School's facilities along with all security system access codes and access codes for all computers in the School's facilities, and shall immediately make accessible all educational and administrative records of the School so the Sponsor may immediately take any appropriate actions.
+Moreover, within two (2) business days, the School shall turn over to the Sponsor all records and information regarding the accounts of all of the public funds held by the School and shall turn over to the Sponsor all of the School's public property and public funds.
+If the School prevails in an appeal to the State Board of Education, the Sponsor shall, immediately, return to School all keys, security codes, all educational and administrative records of the School, and the School's facility.
 In that case, the School's governing board shall resume operation and oversight of the School.

-Section 2.D.3.a.1: Immediate Termination - Assets and Property During Appeal: Any unencumbered public funds from the School, and district school board property and improvements, furnishings, and equipment purchased with charter school public funds, or financial or other records pertaining to the School, in the possession of any person, entity or holding company, other than the School, shall be held in trust upon the Sponsor's request, until any appeal status is resolved.
+Section 2.D.3.a.1: Immediate Termination - Assets and Property During Appeal: Any unencumbered public funds from the School, and district school board property and improvements, furnishings, and equipment purchased with public funds, or financial or other records pertaining to the School, in the possession of any person, entity or holding company, other than the School, shall be held in trust upon the Sponsor's request, until any appeal status is resolved.

 Section 2.D.3.a.2: Immediate Termination - School Debts and Term of Lease During Appeal: However, nothing herein shall be construed as an obligation on the part of the Sponsor to secure the extension of a lease term during the pendency of an appeal or to pay with Sponsor's fund any debts incurred by the School in order to avert a foreclosure or eviction.

-Section 2.D.3.a.3: Immediate Termination - Correspondence During Appeal: During the pendency of any appeal, the Sponsor shall timely forward to the School's Superintendent copies of any correspondence or other written communications related to the School's leases and mortgages or to the extension or termination of any of the School's contracts or business relationships.
+Section 2.D.3.a.3: Immediate Termination - Correspondence During Appeal: During the pendency of any appeal, the Sponsor shall forward to the chair of School's governing board copies of any correspondence or other written communications related to the School's leases and mortgages or to the extension or termination of any of the School's contracts or business relationships.